worksome/translator/README.md

 ## Changelog

-Please see [CHANGELOG](CHANGELOG.md) for more information on what has changed recently.
+Please see [GitHub Releases](https://github.com/worksome/translator/releases) for more information on what has changed recently.

 ## Credits